 Technology and Innovation in Defense

-The new ones in the defense industry were at the center of the discussion organized at the Delphi Economic Forum which is under the auspices of A.E. of the President of the Republic, Katerina Sakellaropoulou.
+New technologies in the defense industry were at the center of the discussion organized at the Delphi Economic Forum under the auspices of SA. of the President of the Republic, Katerina Sakellaropoulou.

 He stated that the company's strategy is every time in the country that operates to seek a local presence and in this context it cooperates in Greece with small and medium enterprises engaged in the defense industry.
 He spoke of a large footprint of Thales in our country, which offers many business opportunities in the field of defense.